CHIDS-UMD/Covid19-Vaccination-Race-Disparity-Publish/README.md

  ### Different Age Group Controls

-Below, we report regression tables controlling for proportion of population above age 75 and disparities in the proportion of population above age 75 for the White and Black population.
+Below, we provide the source codes to produce regression tables by controlling for proportion of population above age 75 and disparities in the proportion of population above age 75 for the White and Black population.
 We add this variable as a control to account for the fact that older adults were prioritized early on in the vaccine rollout.
 In addition, we add additional control variables to account for the population that was eligible for the vaccines.
 Based on available demographic data, we approximate the vaccine eligible population by controlling for the proportion of population ages 15-74 in one set of analyses and the proportion of population ages 20-74 in a second set of analyses.

    You can get the stata code to do this regression by:
    ```shell